Enhancing Fairness in Unsupervised Graph Anomaly Detection through Disentanglement

-\subsubsection{Learning Objective.}
+\subsubsection{Learning Objective}

-In the disentangled representation learning phase, we optimize the disentangled graph encoder $f_{e}$, structure decoder $f_{a}$, and attribute decoder $f_{x}$ from three aspects, including the variational lower bound term, the disentanglement term, and the predictiveness term.
+We optimize the disentangled graph encoder $f_{e}$, structure decoder $f_{a}$, and attribute decoder $f_{x}$ from three aspects, including the variational lower bound term, disentanglement term, and predictiveness term.
 First, the variational lower bound term comprises a reconstruction term and a KL divergence regularization term.
-The reconstruction term, addressing both node attributes and topological structure, can be formulated as:
+The reconstruction term is defined as: